To mark the 40th anniversary of the laif photo agency, the exhibition will be showing 40 Positions of Documentary Photography.

 Christian Als, Christoph Bangert, Günter Beer, Regina Bermes, Jürgen Bindrim, Peter Bialobrzeski, Jan-Peter Böning, Katharina Bosse, James Whitlow Delano, Barbara Dombrowski, Stephan Elleringmann, Norbert Enker, Maria Feck, Bettina Flitner, Peter Granser, Jan Grarup, Andreas Herzau, James Hill, Sandra Hoyn, Britta Jaschinski, Hannes Jung, David Klammer, Vincent Kohlbecher, Axel Krause, Dirk Krüll, Michael Lange, Paul Langrock, Frederic Lezmi, Manfred Linke, Kai Löffelbein, André Lützen, Ingmar Björn Nolting, Helena Schätzle, Henrik Spohler, Berthold Steinhilber, Andreas Teichmann, Wolfgang Volz, and Michael Wolf.

-The laif photo agency was founded in 1981 as a collective in Cologne's Südstadt quarter in 1981 by the photographers Günter Beer, Jürgen Bindrim, Manfred Linke and Guenay Ulutuncok in Cologne's Südstadt.
+laif was founded in 1981 as a collective in Cologne's Südstadt quarter in 1981 by the four photographers Günter Beer, Jürgen Bindrim, Manfred Linke and Guenay Ulutuncok in Cologne's Südstadt.
 A little later, with the arrival of Peter Bitzer, the company became more professional and was transformed into an agency, thus ensuring laif's continued existence.
 Today, the laif photo agency represents more than 400 photographers worldwide, including many World Press and Pulitzer Prize winners.
-With the marketing of image licences for high-quality photographs and the arrangement of editorial and corporate shootings, especially in an international context, laif is one of Germany's leading image agencies.
-Furthermore, laif represents more than 40 international partner agencies in the German-speaking countries and is a syndication partner of the New York Times and the Société du Figaro.
+Furthermore, it represents more than 40 international partner agencies in the German-speaking countries and is a syndication partner of the New York Times and the Société du Figaro.
 In order to be able to continue working independently of outside interests, laif photographers have founded a cooperative, which has been the new owner of the photo agency since 1 July 2022.

 The publication accompanying the exhibition includes an introduction by Anna Gripp, photographer and editor-in-chief of Photonews.
 It is available at the MAKK at a price of €14.90 or €19.90 (in decorative box).